kaandincer/speechToText/README.md

 # speechToText
-This directory includes Python code that allows users to transcribe their speech to text in real-time.
+This repository includes Python code that allows users to transcribe their speech to text in real-time.

+This repo contains code from the private AutoDocumentation repository of <a href="https://www.vitalwise-technology.com/"> VitalWise</a>, where the client-ready software is built.

 There are 4 folders in this repo.
 The descriptions of what is in each is as follows:
 <br>